Muddyblack/clab-ui/docs/06-vscode-containerlab.md

 ## How this differs from the browser host

 !!! info "Do not mentally model this as the web app inside VS Code"
-    The VS Code path does not require the `containerlab-web` gateway.
+    The VS Code path does not require the `containerlab-app` gateway.
 It uses extension APIs, VS Code commands, and local services instead of browser cookies, HTTP proxy routes, and server-managed endpoint sessions.

 ## Operational prerequisites